LewWadoo/lewwadoo_palindrome/README.md

 # LewwadooPalindrome

-This gem is for recognizing whether a string is a palindrome.
+This gem is for recognizing whether a string or an integer is a palindrome.
 It is being made by following the tutorial "[https://www.learnenough.com/course/ruby/testing/testing_setup](Learn Enough Ruby to be Dangerous)".

 ## Installation